Serchinastico/blog.serchinastico.com/content/posts/20-hour-app/index.md

 If you have reached this far you probably see where this is heading: I've found my place in the world of prototyping and tiny apps.
 The realization didn't come easily - it took months, maybe even a year, to fully grasp.
 But now I'm confident this is the path I want to take.

 Here is the news: I'm setting up a studio focused on building mobile prototypes.
 It doesn't have a name, brand or webpage yet, but while I define all of that, maybe you need to validate an idea with real users, or you're seeking investors and want to show them how your project would actually feel.
-If any of this resonates with you, reach out at prototyping@serchinastico.com.
+If any of this resonates with you, reach out at prototyping {at} serchinastico {dot} com.